 What makes a good head of hair?
 Most of us look solely to our strands for length, volume, and shine to answer that question.
 But when’s the last time you thought about your scalp?

-It turns out that scalp massages and customized treatments can help remedy popular hair concerns, as well as promote overall wellness.
+It turns out that scalp massages and customized treatments don’t only help to remedy popular hair concerns, but also promote overall wellness.

 Here’s a closer look the benefits of scalp massages and what they entail.

 There are several types of scalp treatments, including those you can do at home with massaging devices and/or topical products.
 There are also customized treatments you can get at a salon or from a licensed specialist.